Bone Broth | Benefits | Recipe | Shelf-Life | How Much | FAQ | Studies

 In addition to type 2 collagen, found exclusively in bone and cartilage tissue, bone broth provides other nutrients that are typically difficult to obtain from other sources.

 Accordingly, the high nutrient density is the basis for the health benefits of this bone broth recipe.

 1. Electrolyte Supply

-Among the numerous minerals, you can find especially essential electrolytes such as magnesium, potassium, calcium, and sodium in bone broth (*).
+Among the numerous minerals, you can find essential electrolytes such as magnesium, potassium, calcium, and sodium in bone broth (*).